nostr-protocol/nips/nip-46.md

 1. The **App** will send a kind 4 encrypted message with metadata to the **Signer** with a `delegate` request along with the **conditions** query string and the **pubkey** of the **App** to be delegated.
 2. The **Signer** will show a popup to the user to delegate the **App** to sign on his behalf
 3. The **Signer** will send back a kind 4 encrypted message with the signed [NIP-26 delegation token](https://github.com/nostr-protocol/nips/blob/master/26.md) or reject it
-4. All others subsequent `delegate` Requests will be ACKed automatically